Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-VWAN.md

  ![img](./media/clip_image036c.png)

-In addition, if you are deploying an additional set of network resources in an additional region, you also have the option to deploy an additional Identity virtual network in that region.
-It will be peered to the hub in your secondary region.
+In addition, you selected **Deploy in a secondary region** and deployed a network topology,  you also have the option to deploy an additional Identity virtual network in that region.
+It will be connected to the hub in your secondary region.

 ![img](./media/clip_image085.png)